graciellehigino/the-return-of-the-fleas/manuscript.md

 order to use these matrices on the following analyses as a single variable, we performed a PCA on each matrix and selected the first component of each.
 A subsequent PCA and *kmeans* analysis on a combined matrix of these variables allowed us to investigate how they co-vary among networks.
-All analyses are available at [HERE].

 ## Results